aayushmanarora/coffe-shop-sales/Readme.md

 ## 🚀 Future Enhancements

-- Integrate Power BI or Tableau for interactive web dashboards.
 - Automate data refresh using Power Query.
 - Expand dataset with customer feedback and loyalty metrics.